webofmars/ansible-teleport/README.md

   - `name` - Name of the application
   - `uri` - URI to reverse-proxify
   - `skip_verify: false` - Whether or not to skip certificate verification on the target URI
+- `teleport__db: false` - Enable teleport db module
+- `teleport_databases: []` - List of databases, defined as a dict with the following keys:
+  - `name` - Name of the database instance in teleport
+  - `protocol` - Name of the protocol (like mysql / postgresql)
+  - `uri` - URI of the database from the node (have to match the certificate)
+  - `static_labels` - List of labels to be applied to the database
 - `teleport__web_addr: {{ teleport__bind_addr }}` - Bind address for web teleport service
 - `teleport__web_port: 443` - Port to bind for web teleport service
 - `teleport__tunnel_addr: {{ teleport__bind_addr }}` - Bind address for tunnel service